What is buy-to-let mortgage interest tax relief?

 Finally, if you incorporate your taxes will become more complex.
 Instead of paying income tax on your rental income, you'll need to file taxes for your business, and pay corporation tax on your profits.

-To receive the rental income yourself, you'll need to pay a dividend.
-This will be taxed as income, but at a lower rate.
+To receive the rental income, you'll need to pay yourself a dividend.
+This will be taxed as income, but at a lower rate than if you'd received the income directly.

 You can find out more in our guide to dividend tax.